 Network Ping can check routability to the destination using the ICMP protocol.
 (Please note that Windows uses UDP to ping as default, and does not respond to ICMP Ping.)
 You can specify either an IPv4 address or FQDN.

 Traceroute is similar to Ping, and it uses ICMP protocol with TTL.
 We search up to 30 hops.
 If you want to check the logical distance to an S3 bucket, you may enter for example,

 s3.us-west-1.amazonaws.com, and see how many hops there are.
 If more than 25 hops, you may want to consider using a bucket closer to your geographical location if possible.

 Network Routing Table

 The routing table shows how to route the network traffic.
 Using static network configuration, you can set only the default route.
 If you use Dynamic Host Configuration Protocol, you can set a complex route table to your needs.
-Below is a example, which set complex routing table by DHCP service.
+Below is an example, which set a complex routing table by the DHCP service.

 Network Renew DHCP Lease

 If you use DHCP and change some options on the DHCP server, you can force renew without rebooting or unplugging/plugging the cable.
 This is equivalent to Windows'